 A: All courses must be completed within 4 months of the official purchase date.
 If a new edition of a course becomes available during your enrollment period, you will be given the opportunity to upgrade to the latest edition of the course.
 A voluntary upgrade will extend your enrollment period to 4 months from the upgrade date.

-A: ISSA Students must have a passing score of 75% or better on either a seminar, home study, or online examination, as well as submit a copy of an Adult CPR/AED/First Aid Certification card.
+A: ISSA Students must have a passing score of 75% or better on either a home study, or online examination, as well as submit a copy of an Adult CPR/AED/First Aid Certification card.
 All ISSA enrollment fees must be paid in full.

 A: ISSA personal training certificates are processed and mailed within three weeks after all certification requirements have been completed.

 A: Completed exams should be stapled or bound in a manner that keeps the coursework and examination organized.
 All final examinations should be typed, not handwritten.
 Students must be sure to include their name on every page of their exam.
 We do not allow plastic page dividers, sheet protectors, or binders of any kind.

 A: Students who submit their exam online will receive their results via email, using the email address provided at the time of testing.
 Home Study examination results will be sent by US mail.
 The communication via email or US Mail will be from the ISSA Technical Support Department.
 Students may contact the ISSA Technical Support Department for any questions regarding results.

 A: Home Study/Online Examinations: If you fail any portion of your Home Study/Online Examination, you will be offered the opportunity to resubmit that portion of the examination, free of charge.
 Each retest beyond the second attempt (e.g., third attempt, fourth attempt, etc.) will incur a $50 administrative fee.

 Each retest beyond the second attempt (e.g., third attempt, fourth attempt, etc.) will incur a $50 administrative fee.